The Gerbils: Bio

 The band consisted of Scott Spillane, John D'Azzo and Will Westbrook, who were college roommates in Ruston, LA, along with cellist Penny Burbank.
 They released a couple singles on different independent record labels between 1996 and 1998 before recording Are You Sleepy, (which included the four previously released songs) in 1998 on Hidden Agenda Records.

-Spillane's Neutral Milk Hotel bandmate Jeremy Barnes eventually joined as drummer, which drove the somewhat twee pop sound of the band's first album towards a more energetic hard rock.
-The members of the band soon decided to call it quits unofficially with a farewell show in 1999 in Athens.
+Spillane's Neutral Milk Hotel bandmate Jeremy Barnes eventually joined as drummer.
+However, the members of the band soon decided to call it quits unofficially with a farewell show in 1999 in Athens.
 While D'Azzo pursued interests in California, Spillane and Westbrook (with the help of members of Of Montreal and Elf Power) finished mixing the album that was completed with Chris Bishop prior to their separation.
 After the album, The Battle of Electricity, was completed, the Gerbils did a national tour with Elf Power before again separating.
 The band eventually reformed in 2004, playing regularly and becoming fully active.

-Guitarist Will Westbrook died on Monday, December 11, 2006 due to an undisclosed illness.
+Guitarist Will Westbrook died on Monday, December 11, 2006, due to an undisclosed illness.
 After his death, The Gerbils disbanded, with Spillane and D'Azzo occasionally performing Gerbils' songs together afterwards.